Wine Travel

 Best Bordeaux Wine Tour: Médoc Wine Region

-If you want to experience several vineyards, consider doing this afternoon wine tasting starting from Bordeaux.
-You’ll visit two separate Bordeaux châteaux, have 4 Bordeaux wine tastings, learn about the local wines and see the stunning scenery of the Médoc wine region Book this half-day tour to the Médoc Wine Region
+If you want to experience several vineyards, consider this afternoon wine-tasting tour starting from Bordeaux.
+You’ll visit two separate Bordeaux châteaux, have 4 Bordeaux wine tastings, learn about the local wines, and see the stunning scenery of the Médoc wine region Book this half-day tour to the Médoc Wine Region.

 Other Wine Tours in the Bordeaux Wine Region